 In other words, don’t underestimate the marketing power of a good happy hour deal (and a little FOMO).

 7 Ways to Plan and Execute a Successful Happy Hour

-It’s clear that happy hour is a lucrative opportunity for your restaurant.
+It’s clear that this promotion is a lucrative opportunity for your restaurant.
 But actually pulling off the perfect happy hour is a little more complicated than it might seem.

 Though discount drinks are a consistent crowd-pleaser, a few bucks off a cocktail isn’t always enough to draw in a crowd.
 As the National Restaurant Association found, customers see happy hour as much more than an opportunity to grab half-priced margaritas.

-To make sure your restaurant becomes that third place, we’ve rounded up our top tips for a successful happy hour.
+To make sure your restaurant becomes that third place, we’ve rounded up our top tips for success.

 1. Know Your Customers

 Before you start slashing cocktail prices or offering dollar beers, it’s important to think about what kind of guests are already visiting your restaurant.
 By looking at POS reports and analytics, you can figure out what items sell well at different times of day.
 You can then create a happy hour special around popular, high-margin options.

 For instance, your Sales by Menu Item report might reveal that your clientele is largely business people who prefer wine over beer and cocktails.
 With this information, you can then tailor your promotions to this audience by offering discounts on wine later in the day.

 Traditionally, these promotions take place during that sweet lull between the end of the workday and the beginning of the dinner rush.
 But while the post-work happy hour is classic, virtually any hour from could be a happy hour with a little bit of planning.